cjand225/DataStructuresAndAlgorithms/README.md

 The repository is organized into the following main directories:

 - `DataStructuresAndAlgorithms`: This directory contains implementations of various data structures and algorithms.
-- `PraticeProblems`: This directory includes solutions to practice problems that are solved using the implementations from the `DataStructuresAndAlgorithms` directory.
+- `PraticeProblems`: This directory includes solutions to practice problems that are solved using the java implementations of the data structures.

 ## Featured Implementations